- Places to Explore

 Pay your subway fare at the turnstile, using a MetroCard bought at the station booth or from a vending machine.

 HopStop.
-A related app is available for iOS and Android phones.
+A related app is available for iOS devices.
 New York, NY. www.hopstop.com.

 Metropolitan Transportation Authority (MTA) Travel Information Line (New York, NY.
 511. www.mta.info.)